What are epilepsy and seizures?

 - Myoclonic seizures cause jerks or twitches of the upper body, arms, or legs

-- Atonic seizures cause a loss of normal muscle tone, which often leads the affected person to fall down or drop the head involuntarily
+- Atonic seizures cause a loss of normal muscle tone, which can cause the person to fall or drop the head involuntarily

 - Tonic-clonic seizures cause a combination of symptoms, including stiffening of the body and repeated jerks of the arms and/or legs as well as loss of consciousness